openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 - Similarly the optimal batch size is very much specific to the particular instance of the GPU.
 - Compute vs memory-bandwidth requirements for the model being inferenced, as well as inference precision, possible model's quantization and other factors add more unknowns to the resulting performance equation.
 - Finally, the optimal execution parameters of one device do not transparently map to another device type, for example:
- - - Both the CPU and GPU devices support the notion of the 'streams' (i.e. inference instances that are executed in parallel), yet the optimal number of the streams is deduced very differently.
+    - Both the CPU and GPU devices support the notion of the 'streams' (i.e. inference instances that are executed in parallel, please see `ov::num_streams`), yet the optimal number of the streams is deduced very differently.

 Beyond execution _parameters_ there are potentially many device-specific details like _scheduling_ that greatly affect the performance.
 Specifically, GPU-oriented tricks like batching, which combines many (potentially tens) of input images to achieve optimal throughput, do not always map well to the CPU, as e.g. detailed in the next sections.